kazurayam/HowFailureHandlingAffectsExceptions/README.md

 Please make a search in the forum to look up more

-The posters were eager to know how to find out some way to fix/manage/avoid SERE, and in most cases they failed.
+The posters were eager to find out some way to fix/manage/avoid SERE but they failed.
 Most of these topics are still open (unresolved) today.

 I found a common shortcoming in these posts about SERE.
-The original posters ask for help for fixing (avoiding) SERE in their own projects, but **they do not show any sample code in Katalon Studio that enable you to reproduce the SERE in your hand.** Without any no codes shared, the discussions were ambiguous, resulting no idea what to do next.
+The original posters ask for help for fixing (avoiding) SERE in their own projects, but **they do not provide any sample code in Katalon Studio that enable you to reproduce the SERE in your hand.** Without any no codes shared, the discussions stayed ambiguous resulting no idea what to do next.

 ## Reference

-In order to under stand what Stale Element Reference Exception is, I refered to the article:
+In order to understand what Stale Element Reference Exception is, I refered to the article:

 -   [Baeldung, Selenium StaleElementReferenceException](https://www.baeldung.com/selenium-staleelementreferenceexception).

 ## Solution

 In this project, I would show you several test scripts. **With these sample scripts, you can firmly reproduce SERE on your machine**.
 The scripts are short.
-If you read the codes carefully, you would understand how a StaleElementReferenceException is thrown by your test scripts.
+If you read the codes carefully, you would understand how a StaleElementReferenceException is thrown.

 ## Decription